-The AITSL Board has overarching responsibility for the strategic risk and setting of risk appetite, ensuring the effectiveness of the framework in place and its management.
+The AITSL Board has overarching responsibility for the key strategic risks and setting of risk appetite, ensuring the effectiveness of the framework in place and its management.
 The Risk, Audit and Finance Committee supports the Board by reviewing the appropriateness of these risk management activities.

-The AITSL Board reviews the strategic risks and risk appetite statements on a regular basis against the current risk environment to ensure they are fit-forpurpose and align with AITSL's strategic priorities.
+The AITSL Board reviews the strategic risks and risk appetite statements on a regular basis against the current risk environment to ensure they are fit-for-purpose and align with AITSL's strategic priorities.

 Independent internal auditors provide objective assurances against an agreed audit plan.
-In 2021-22, the internal auditors reviewed AITSL's Risk Management Framework, and the recommendation of this review will lead to further improvements to the Framework.
+In 2021-22, the internal auditors reviewed AITSL's Risk Management Framework, and the recommendations of this review will lead to further improvements to the Framework.